Tunable dichroism and optical absorption of graphene by strain engineering: Electromagnetic scattering problem

-where $\bm{e}_{i}=(\cos\theta_{i},\sin\theta_{i})$ and $T_{0}$ is the transmittance for normal incidence between two media in absence of the graphene interface.
-The term, $\bm{e}_{i}\cdot\text{Re}\bar{\bm{\sigma}}\cdot\bm{e}_{i}=\text{Re[} \bar{\sigma}_{xx}\cos^{2}\theta_{i}+\bar{\sigma}_{yy}\sin^{2}\theta_{i}+\bar{\sigma}_{xy}\sin2\theta_{i}]$, shows how an anisotropic absorbance yields the periodic modulation of the transmittance as a function of the polarization direction $\theta_{i}$.
+where $\bi{e}_{i}=(\cos\theta_{i},\sin\theta_{i})$ and $T_{0}$ is the transmittance for normal incidence between two media in absence of the graphene interface.
+The term, $\bi{e}_{i}\cdot\Re\bar{\bsigma}\cdot\bi{e}_{i}=\Re[ \bar{\sigma}_{xx}\cos^{2}\theta_{i}+\bar{\sigma}_{yy}\sin^{2}\theta_{i}+\bar{\sigma}_{xy}\sin2\theta_{i}]$, shows how an anisotropic absorbance yields the periodic modulation of the transmittance as a function of the polarization direction $\theta_{i}$.

-In order to illustrate such effects, dichroism and modulation of $T(\theta_{i})$, let us assume both media to be vacuum and that the graphene is at half filling.
+In order to illustrate such effects, dichroism and modulation of $T(\theta_{i})$, let us assume both media to be vacuum ($\epsilon_{1,2}=\epsilon_{0}$ and $\mu_{1,2}=\mu_{0}$) and that the graphene is at half filling, i.e., the chemical potential equals to zero.
 In this case, for infrared and visible frequencies, $\sigma_{0}(w)$ is frequency-independent and is given by the universal value $e^{2}/(4\hbar)$.
-As a consequence, from Eqs.(\ref{AC})-(\ref{T}) we obtain that the polarization angles $\theta_{i,t}$ are related by
+As a consequence, from (\ref{AC})-(\ref{T}) we obtain that the polarization angles $\theta_{i,t}$ are related by

 whereas the transmittance results in,